When Vaccine Schedules Break Down

 Conflict - in many areas of conflict around the world vaccine-preventable diseases have emerged with devastating consequences

-In the next few steps we will look more closely at the factors that cause breakdowns in routine immunisation and the consequences.
+In the next few steps we will look more closely at the factors which cause breakdowns in routine immunisation and the consequences.